Tennyson Inspires

 It is something we all experience at some point in life.
 Loss, and the grief that comes with it.
 Certainly, a wealth of inspiration for poets.
 Some say death is a reason to celebrate a life lived to its fullness, for better or worse.
 Others would argue that death is an opportunity to reconcile complex emotions.
 Either way, sadness is inevitable.
 A life lost cannot be replaced.
 Especially when it has been deeply rooted in shared experience.

 One of my favorite poets is Alfred Tennyson.
 Like most poets – and writers at large – Tennyson draws from life experience to create powerful images.
-One of his best known poem – Ulysses – was written in 1833.
+One of his best known poems – Ulysses – was written in 1833.
 It was written shortly after the death of close friend and fellow poet, Arthur Hallam.
 He was only 22.

 In the poem, Ulysses, a Greek hero, reflects on his life.
 He is now an old man.